 One year on since the earthquake that devastated Nepal struck, we sent our very own filmmaker Olly Pemberton out to the beautiful mountain nation to find out how the funds raised by our Emergency Appeal are being used to help remote communities where the big aid agencies don’t go.
 Whilst filming our 3-day Medical Camp in Thulopatel, he met hundreds of local people, many of whom had walked 2 days to attend the camp, and here he documents their stories…

-Valerie Parkinson, Exodus Asia Base Camp Manager & Guide, has been leading treks in the Himalaya for more than 30 years, and has spent over 50% of her life surrounded by the most magnificent mountains on Earth.
+Asia Base Camp Manager Valerie Parkinson has been leading treks in the Himalaya for more 30 years, and has spent over 50% of her life surrounded by the most magnificent mountains on earth.

-1. Everest Region Trekking: “Straddling a ridge with breathtaking views of Everest, Thyangboche Monastery, is the holiest place in the Sherpa highlands.
+1. Trekking Everest and the surrounding mountains: “Straddling a ridge with breathtaking views of Everest, Thyangboche Monastery is the holiest place in the Sherpa Highlands.
 En route to Everest, Hillary and Tenzing paused for a blessing.
 We stay in the teahouse next door, so close you can hear monks chanting.”

-2. The Annapurna Region – in luxury: “Not all Himalayan trekking holidays require roughing it.
-Our low-altitude route through villages and farmland to the Annapurna foothills includes five nights in premium Ker & Downey lodges, all of which have en suite bathrooms and proper duvets.
-In Himalaya Lodge, the snow-capped Annapurna peaks feel close enough to touch and there are fluffy duvets…”
+3. The Annapurna Circuit – in luxury: “Not all Himalayan trekking holidays require roughing it.
+Our low-altitude route through villages and farmland to the Annapurna foothills includes two nights at Himalaya Lodge.
+Where the snow-capped Annapurna peaks feel close enough to touch and there are fluffy duvets…”

-Click here to read Nepal holidays insights from Valerie and the rest of our travel experts.
+Click here to read Nepal travel insights from Valerie and the rest of our travel experts.